hadmacker/asd_notes/COMMENTS.md

 ## Briefly:

 * :star: "Let's pause this.
 He/she needs my immediate attention."
+* They need assistance processing their emotions right now.
 * "They're focused right now" or "They're overwhelmed".
   * Communicate the current interaction and avoid sharing a specific diagnosis.
 * We're working with someone to help him grow in that area.